api7/cloud-cli/docs/deploy-apisix-on-docker.md

 In this command, we:

 1. name the container to `my-apisix`;
-2. use the APISIX image `apache/apisix:2.11.0-centos`;
+2. use the APISIX image `apache/apisix:2.11.0-centos`.
-3. run the container in detached mode;
-4. remove the container after it's stopped.

 If you see the similar output about the instance ID and container ID, then your APISIX instance is deployed successfully.
 You can redirect to API7 Cloud console